storesafe/cordova-sqlite-storage/README.md

 - The iOS database location is now mandatory, as documented below.
 - This version branch supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector), using SQLite3 NDK component built from [brodybits / Android-sqlite-ext-native-driver (sqlite-storage-native-driver branch)](https://github.com/brodybits/Android-sqlite-ext-native-driver/tree/sqlite-storage-native-driver)
-  - optional: built-in Android database classes (usage described below)
+  - optional: Android system database implementation, using the `androidDatabaseProvider: 'system'` setting in `sqlitePlugin.openDatabase()` call as described in the [Android database provider](android-database-provider) section below.
 - Support for WP8 along with Windows 8.1/Windows Phone 8.1/Windows 10 using Visual Studio 2015 is available in: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support)
 - The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext):
   - REGEXP (Android/iOS/macOS)